Do You Know Why You Have a Website?

 If your website is so-called brochureware, it’s just a placeholder, a HTML business card, then you really are missing the opportunity to help grow your business.
 If you don’t want to grow your business, well, there’s not going to be a lot of value in this Blackboard Fridays episode.
 But for the rest of us, let’s get clear about why we have a website because today the website is not the end of the journey.

-So most of us think about the website and how we get people to come to the website.
-Now that might be because they’ve heard about us, word-of-mouth referral, and you yourself would know that when you get referred to somebody or when somebody, you meet somebody in networking event or they get a mention, checking out their website is one of the first things you do.
+When most of us think about our website, we think about how we get people to come to our website.
+Now that might be because they’ve heard about us, the word-of-mouth referral.
+You probably know from personal experience that when you get referred to somebody, or you meet somebody at an event, checking out their website is one of the first things you do.

-If you think back to the sails hourglass framework where we look at the customer journey onboarding themselves as a client in your business, that’s where it starts right at the top.
+If you think back to the Sales Hourglass framework where we look at the customer journey onboarding themselves as a client in your business, that’s where it starts right at the top.

-They’re a lead and they want to know your brand promise, they want to understand what makes you special, why someone would use you, and then they want to engage.
-They want to understand why they would use you and some people might come to that website immediately with a dire need, pick up the phone make a call and buy your product immediately but for most, it takes time.
+This person who has found your website for a specific reason may be a lead, and if so they want to know your brand promise, they want to understand what makes you special, why someone would use you, and then they want to engage.
+They want to understand why they would work with you.

-You can only ensure that you have that relationship for a time if you do get them onto your database.
+You can only ensure that you have that relationship over time if you get them onto your database.
 From the database, as simple or as complicated and specific as you need to make it, communicate to your database to move them through, engage, get a proposal out to them, maybe sell a commitment product to get them on as a client.

-The critical step that I see too many business owners forgetting, and too many website builders forgetting to tell you that you need is how you take somebody who’s gone to all of that effort to find your website and turn them into a relationship that you can develop.
+The critical step that I see too many business owners forgetting, and too many website builders forgetting to tell you, is how you take somebody who’s gone to all that effort to find your website and turn them into a relationship that you can develop.

 Next Steps